roo11/Draughts/README.md

 A game in which two players alternately move there own coloured

-pieces diganalony across the board in a attempt to take the other players pieces
+pieces diagonally across the board in a attempt to take the other players pieces

 this project will use Java and use intelliJ as a IDE